TotallyInformation/newblog/src/content/posts/2024-11/using-github-copilot.md

 ### Failures

 * <span class="imgright">![copilot vscode editor prompt](./copilot-ctrl-i.png)</span>OMG!
 Why choose one of THE most common keyboard shortcuts, <kbd>Ctrl</kbd>-<kbd>i</kbd> to kick CoPilot into doing something in the editor! 😕 I even asked a GitHub staffer and had it confirmed that there is no way to change it.
 However, you can

+## Help with GIT

+### Successes

+* When you've made a bunch of changes to code but not yet committed them, CoPilot can suggest a commit message for you.
+It mostly does a pretty good job even when you have multiple changes in the file.

 ## Steering CoPilot Responses